nikogura/nikogura.com/TerraformRollingWindow.md

 Finally I can pull the first element off the numeric list and pull lookup the ami id of that element.
 Voila!

         locals {
-            // window - 2 weeks ago in hours
-            time_window = "-336h"
+            // window - 2 weeks ago in hours.
+Terraform can do hours, but not 'days'. time_window = "-336h"

-            // 2 weeks prior to the moment we run two_weeks_ago = formatdate("YYYYMMDDhhmmss", timeadd(timestamp(), local.time_window))
+            // 2 weeks prior to the moment terraform is run, formatted as a pure number. two_weeks_ago = formatdate("YYYYMMDDhhmmss", timeadd(timestamp(), local.time_window))

-            // all images
-            all_amis = {for i in data.aws_ami.base : formatdate("YYYYMMDDhhmmss", i.creation_date) => i.id}
+            // all images.
+I make a hash, cos while I'm going to sort on the creation date, I eventually need to return the ID of the ami. all_amis = {for i in data.aws_ami.base : formatdate("YYYYMMDDhhmmss", i.creation_date) => i.id}

-            // images more than 2 weeks old older_amis = {for i in data.aws_ami.base : i.creation_date => i.id if formatdate("YYYYMMDDhhmmss", i.creation_date) < formatdate("YYYYMMDDhhmmss", timeadd(timestamp(), local.time_window))}
+            // images more than 2 weeks old.
+We only add them to the hash if the date is less than right now. older_amis = {for i in data.aws_ami.base : i.creation_date => i.id if formatdate("YYYYMMDDhhmmss", i.creation_date) < formatdate("YYYYMMDDhhmmss", timeadd(timestamp(), local.time_window))}

-            dates = reverse(sort(keys(local.older_amis)))
+            // sort the keys, which are the dates, then reverse it so the newest is at the top dates = reverse(sort(keys(local.older_amis)))

-            latest_date = local.dates[0]
+            // take the top element.
+That will be the newest within the list. latest_date = local.dates[0]

-            ami_id = local.older_amis[local.latest_date]
+            // set the value in a variable I can use elsewhere. ami_id = local.older_amis[local.latest_date]

         }